nharward/openvpn-gateway/README.md

 ## Why?

 Unlike the containers I found on docker hub, this one specifically does *not* to have anything to do with configuring OpenVPN.
 The assumption is that this is, for whatever reason, better done elsewhere.
-This project exists for the purpose of gluing OpenVPN to the needed `iptables` commands to route others' traffic through the VPN tunnel in a very small image - nothing more.
+This project exists for the purpose of gluing OpenVPN to the needed `iptables` commands to route others' traffic through the VPN tunnel in a very small image (under 8MB) - nothing more.
 It also assumes you can set up a data volume and/or use the `docker run` _-v_ option without assistance.
 For something more comprehensive and user-friendly, search for `openvpn` on Docker hub.

 ## Building it